patricksavalle/devops-project-template/content/monitoring-strategy.md

 - [ ] Avoid false positives at all cost, all alerts must be actionable

-- [ ] Keep dashboard stupid simple
+- [ ] Keep dashboards stupid simple

 - [ ] Formalize your [optimization strategy](optimization-method.md)